arangodb/docs/3.5/indexing-ttl.md

 It should be intuitive to see that the `expireDate` can be differently per document.
 This allows mixing of documents with different expiration periods by calculating their expiration dates differently in the client application.

+### Format of date/time values

+The expiration date time values can be specified either as a numeric timestamp, containing the number of milliseconds since January 1st 1970 (commonly referred to as Unix timestamp), or as a date/time string in base format `YYYY-MM-DDTHH:MM:SS`, with optional millisecond precision and an optional timezone offset.
+The timezone offset can be specified as either `Z` (Zulu/UTC time) or as a deviation from UTC time in hours and minutes (i.e. `+HH:MM` or `-HH:MM`).

+Valid example date string values are:

+* `2019-05-27`: May 27th 2019, 00:00:00 UTC time
+* `2019-05-27T21:20:00`: May 27th 2019, 21:20:00 UTC time
+* `2019-05-27T21:20:00Z`: May 27th 2019, 21:20:00 UTC time
+* `2019-05-27T21:20:00.123Z`: May 27th 2019, 21:20:00.123 UTC time
+* `2019-05-27T21:20:00.123+01:30`: May 27th 2019, 21:20:00.123, +01:30 offset from UTC time
+* `2019-05-27T21:20:00.123-02:00`: May 27th 2019, 21:20:00.123, -02:00 offset from UTC time

+Using an invalid date string value in a document's TTL index attribute will prevent the document from being inserted into the TTL index, so it will not be expired and removed automatically.

+Please note that date string values can be programmatically validated using the AQL function `IS_DATESTRING`.

 ### Preventing documents from being removed